-You will be required to post regularly to our Canvas Discussion threads.
+You will be required to post to our Canvas Discussion threads on at least a weekly basis.
 Responses to writing samples of your peers will typically be scored out of 10 points and will be calculated in the EWRT 1A section of this course.